JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-image fit="contain" primary url="https://www.rct.uk/sites/default/files/collection-online/8/1/257146-1330624291.jpg" title="Alexander Marshal, _Common sunflower and greyhound_, c.
 1650-82, Royal Collection Trust / © Her Majesty Queen Elizabeth II 2020">
 <param ve-entity eid="Q171497" aliases="Helianthus annuus" title="sunflower">
 <param ve-entity eid="Q65027" title="Basilius Besler">
 _Helianthus annuus_ (common sunflower) holds a special status in the plant kingdom.
 Highly valued for its edible seeds and seed oil, the species is among a small number of crop plants to have been domesticated in North America.
-The cultivated annual is also a popular ornamental, renowned for its yellow flower head with a round disk and its imposing height.
-Indeed, _H. annuus_ can grow freestanding up to sixteen feet tall—a trait exaggerated for comedic effect in this idiosyncratic botanical illustration.
+The cultivated annual sunflower is also a popular ornamental, renowned for its yellow flower head with a round disk and its imposing height.
+Indeed, _H. annuus_ can grow freestanding up to sixteen feet tall—a trait exaggerated for comedic effect in this unusual botanical illustration.
 Its sunflower towers over a canine of formidable size: the greyhound.
 Like that giant flower, _H. annuus_ looms large in the plant world and our cultural imagination, so large that we often fail to recognize the diversity within the genus sunflower.

 Today, because of _H. annuus_’s iconic formal qualities and widespread cultivation, we tend to essentialize all sunflowers by assuming that they have a single, golden blossom perched on an unbranched stem.
 Such cultural myths have often shaped or been shaped by visual representations of the plant, particularly those depicting _H. annuus_.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/4/40/Sunflower_sky_backdrop.jpg" title="Sunflower, attributed to Iampinkavocado, CC Attribution-Share Alike 4.0 International">